Build a Custom Named Entity Visualizer with Google NLP

 - escape: safely handle processing

-After importing the above modules let’s create our function that sends the article context to Google Cloud Natural Language API.
-The explanation of each code line is as follows:
+After importing the modules, create a function that sends article text to the Google Cloud Natural Language API.
+The following explains each step:

 - Load the service account credentials (assuming you renamed your JSON file data.json)